CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

 ## Getting Started

-If you have never used git before, we would recommend that you read the [GitHub's Getting Started guide](https://guides.github.com/introduction/getting-started-with-git/).
+If you have never used git before, we would recommend that you read [GitHub's Getting Started guide](https://guides.github.com/introduction/getting-started-with-git/).
 Additionally, linked below are some helpful resources:

 * [GitHub git guides](https://github.com/git-guides)
 * [git - the simple guide](https://rogerdudler.github.io/git-guide/)